64bitpandas/full-waitlist-enroller/README.md

 5. Place the `chromedriver.exe` file you downloaded into the directory.
 5. Edit `constants.py` to add the class you want in `COURSE_NAME` and the swapped class in `SWAP_NAME`.
     - Example: `DATA C8` (must be all caps)
-5. Run using `python3 enroll.py` and hope for the best.
+5. Run using `python enroll.py` and hope for the best.
 6. Repeat once a week/day/hour (for extra laziness just set a cronjob or something)